Rights and Responsibilities

 - Complete all applications and forms accurately.

-- Provide correct information.
-Misrepresented information on financial aid applications and forms is a violation of federal and/or state law and may be considered a criminal offense.
+- Provide honest and correct information.
+Giving false or misleading information on your financial aid application and forms is against the law and could be considered a crime.
+Check your application to make sure everything is correct.

 - Comply with all financial aid application deadlines.

-- Submit any additional documentation or new information requested by the Financial Aid & Scholarship Office.
+- Promptly submit any additional documentation or new information requested by the Financial Aid & Scholarship Office.

 - Seek advice from a tax professional to determine if any portion of grants, fellowships, or scholarships are considered taxable income.